United States Institute of Peace Headquarters: History

 The National Capital Planning Commission (NCPC) unanimously approved plans for the building in 2007.
 The groundbreaking ceremony took place the following year in June.
 Dignitaries in attendance included President George W. Bush, Speaker of the House Nancy Pelosi, Secretary of State Condoleezza Rice, former Defense Secretary Frank Carlucci, and former Secretaries of State Henry Kissinger, George P. Shultz, and Madeleine Albright.
 During the ceremony, some of the speakers hinted their opposing views of Bush's use of preventive war.
 Construction of the 154000 sqft headquarters, which is LEED Gold certified, was carried out by Clark Construction Group of Bethesda, Maryland.
 The U.S. Green Building Council certified it as the first environmentally friendly building on the National Mall.
 The headquarters, which is managed by real estate services firm Akridge, was dedicated in October 2011.
 That same year, the Samuel W. Lewis Hall was dedicated in honor of the former ambassador to Israel and USIP president."

+A standoff at the headquarters occurred between former USIP acting president George Moose and acting USIP president Kenneth Jackson after Moose's firing by President Donald Trump in March 2025.
+Jackson, along with officials from the Department of Government Efficiency (DOGE), was initially denied entry into the building, with USIP officials contesting the legality of Moose's firing.
+USIP officials canceled the building's security contract with Inter-Con Security in an effort to prevent them allowing Jackson and DOGE members access into the headquarters.
+Moose and other USIP officials were ultimately evicted by law enforcement, allowing Jackson and DOGE staff to enter.
+The building was transferred to the federal government General Services Administration in March 2025.
+DOGE staff proceeded to remove the USIP logo and flags.
+Two months later, a federal judge ruled the takeover of the USIP unconstitutional, and staff were reinstated.
+During those two months, maintenance and upkeep issues arose, due to USIP employees being barred from entering the building.
+When staff were allowed back into the headquarters, they discovered water leaks, weeds in the cooling towers, and an infestation of rats and roaches.